VladimirMakeev/D2ModdingToolset/README.md

 - <details>
     <summary>Button to sell all valuables with single click;</summary>

-    Add sell confirmation text to TApp.dbf.
-The text must contain '%PRICE%' keyword in it.<br />
+    1) Add sell confirmation text to TApp.dbf.
+The text must contain '%PRICE%' keyword in it;
-    Specify id of the text in 'sellAllValuables' field inside 'Scripts\\textids.lua' (default id is X015TA0001).<br />
+    2) Specify id of the text in 'sellAllValuables' field inside 'Scripts\\textids.lua' (default id is X015TA0001).

     In case of missing text, the following default message will be shown:
     ```
     Do you want to sell all valuables?
 Revenue will be:\n%PRICE%